 Those two measures are considered “query independent,” because whatever words used in the query that might return those pages is irrelevant to the ranking method.

-If an html document is preferred to a pdf file, it doesn’t matter what the search term was.
+If an HTML document is preferred to a pdf file, it doesn’t matter what the search term was.
 If a page is one click away from a home page, as opposed to five clicks away, the search phrase used to find it could be anything and that wouldn’t affect the ranking factor bestowed upon the page based upon click distance.

 Query dependent and query independent attributes can be combined to determine search result orders.
-Something like pagerank is query independent.
+Something like PageRank is query independent.
 Add to it an analysis of the anchor text used to point to pages, a query dependent attribute, and you can see how the two might work together.

 Another example of a query-dependent ranking function would be to count the number of times a search term appears in a document.

-The Language Type Ranking Patent Application
+The Language Matching Ranking Patent Application

 Invented by Dmitriy Meyerzon and Hugo Zaragoza